flathub/net.lutris.Lutris/.github/ISSUE_TEMPLATE/runner-issue.md

 ---

 **Describe the problem**
+A clear and concise description of the problem.

 **Is it reproducible with native Lutris?**

 **Steps to reproduce**
 1.
 2.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+What you expected to happen.

 **Actual behavior**
-A clear and concise description of what is actually happening.
+What is actually happening.

 **Flatpak info**
 `flatpak --version`